High Commission of Jamaica, London: Political and Economic Department

-The Department considers and analyzes developments of a political, economic and commercial nature that relate to Jamaica.
+The department considers and analyzes developments of a political, economic and commercial nature that relate to Jamaica.
 It is responsible for maintaining and enhancing contacts between Jamaica and the British government, Commonwealth Secretariat, the International Maritime Organization, the International Cocoa Organization, and the International Coffee Organization, among other multilateral entities.

-The Department also assists with the co-ordination of cultural activities such as fairs, meetings, and educational talks.

 Consular Section

 The Consular Section is the service arm of the High Commission and interfaces with a large clientele of Jamaican nationals across the United Kingdom.
-Consular requests from the six countries under the Mission's purview are usually transmitted through accredited Honorary Consuls of Jamaica living in each country.

-The Section provides a number of services including but not limited to: